ESMCI/github-tools/README.md

 You should protect this access token as you would a password.
 Tips for how to do this are given in the wiki.

+## Demo additions

+This change is just for the sake of making a demo PR.